radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Passwords are generally intended to be remembered and entered by people on a regular basis.
 In contrast, PSKs are intended to be entered once, and then automatically saved in a system configuration.
 As such, due to the limited entropy of passwords, they are not acceptable for use with TLS-PSK, and would only be acceptable for use with a password-authenticated key exchange (PAKE) TLS method {{?RFC8492}}.

-We also incorporate by reference the requirements of Section 10.2 of {{RFC7360}} when using PSKs.
+We also incorporate by reference the requirements of {{RFC7360, Section 10.2}} when using PSKs.

 In order to guide Implementers, we give an example script below which generates random PSKs.
 While the script is not portable to all possible systems, the intent here is to document a concise and simple method for creating PSKs which are both secure, and humanly manageable.